atoy40/esemesejs/README.md

 * MONGOURL : the database URL (default to mongodb://localhost:27017/smsdb)
 * PORT : The listening port (default 8888)
 * CONFIG : The location of the configuration file (default to /etc/esemesejs.conf)
+* LOGLEVEL : the log level.
+See bunyan for allowed values.
+Default to "info"

 ## Configuration file